Shrabani Basu: For King and Another Country

+After compiling the stories of Indian men sent to Europe in 1914, she published For King and Another Country: Indian Soldiers on the Western Front, 1914–18 (2015), a book describing some of India's contributions in the First World War.

 Victoria & Abdul

-In the 1990s, during her research on the history of curry, she came across the story of Abdul Karim.
-After carrying out historical research on the subject she wrote Victoria & Abdul: The true story of the Queen's closest confidant, a book based on the friendship between Queen Victoria and Karim.
+In the 1990s, during her research on the Curry: The Story of Britain's Favourite Dish, she came across the story of Abdul Karim.
+After carrying out historical research on the subject, using the Queen's own Urdu diaries and her physician, Sir James Reid's diaries, she wrote Victoria & Abdul, a book based on the friendship between Queen Victoria and Karim.
 It was then adapted into the film Victoria & Abdul (2017), which featured Dame Judi Dench and Ali Fazal.

 The Mystery of the Parsee Lawyer

-Her book The Mystery of the Parsee Lawyer, was released in 2021.
+Basu's book The Mystery of the Parsee Lawyer, was released in 2021.
 It describes the story of a young Indian lawyer, George Edalji, who hired Arthur Conan Doyle to prove his innocence.